Achievement Hunter: 2011–2012: Employment growth

 In 2011, Achievement Hunter hired Ryan Haywood as an editor and manager; Haywood later began being featured in videos as a host in March 2012, becoming one of the main crew members.
 Four new shows were introduced to Achievement Hunter in 2011.
 One of them, Rage Quit, led to the official hiring of Michael Jones as a full-time staff member in August 2011.

 In December 2011, Achievement Hunter also began creating Let's Play videos.
 The success of the videos resulted in a weekly sub-series in 2012, in which the main hosts play Minecraft.
 Weekly Let's Play videos focusing on Grand Theft Auto games are also released.
-Let's Play Grand Theft Auto is typically released on Mondays and Let's Play Minecraft on Fridays.
+Let's Play Grand Theft Auto was typically released on Mondays and Let's Play Minecraft on Fridays.

 Achievement Hunter hired Gavin Free in 2012, after he had assisted with the company for many years.
 In March 2012, Achievement Hunter debuted Game Night, in which Ramsey and Caleb Denecour play games with community members; the series switched to a live stream format in 2014.
-Community member Ray Narvaez, Jr. was hired in April 2012, having worked as a contract host for multiple years.
+Community member Ray Narvaez Jr. was hired in April 2012, having worked as a contract host for multiple years.
 Later, in September 2012, contract editor Franco Scarcello created Five Facts, which was generally hosted by Pattillo and Ramsey and focused on little-known facts about various video games; it was not renewed for a sixth season in May 2016.